ACE-96/N-Queen-Solution/README.md

 Java version 1.8.0_144
 Gradle version 6.6.1 <h1>

-## Build Instructions

-Clone or download the code from the GitHub repository (https://github.com/sasha-e/nQueenSolution).

-Open the Mac terminal.

-'directory containing nQueenSolution' % cd nQueenSolution

-nQueenSolution % cd queenBuild

-queenbuild % gradle build

-queenBuild % gradle run --args='n'

-Note: n can be any value greater or equal to 8.
-Values over n=16 will take some time to compute.<h1>

 ## How to read the displayed solution set

 Each line represents a board that satisfies the three constraints.
 The indices correspond to the columns ranging from 0 to n - 1.
 The values correspond to the row placement from 0 to n - 1.